jarvisteach/appJar/docs/mkdocs/docs/pythonSettings.md

 ## Usage
 ---

-* `.go(useSettings=False)`
+* `gui(useSettings=False)`
+    Set this flag to `True` in the constructor to enable settings.
-    This will enable settings, and cause them to be loaded & saved automatically.
+    This will cause them to be loaded & saved automatically.

 * `.loadSettings(fileName="appJar.ini", useSettings=True)`
     This function can be called manually if you want to load settings at a later time.